Raise your hand please.

 How long does it last?

-Our official lab tested shelf life is around 6 months, but it can easily last up to a year in your fridge, although highly unlikely you'll have it that long.
+Our official lab tested shelf life is a year, but it can easily last up to two in your fridge, although highly unlikely you'll have it that long.